Skip to content

 • High-quality faux plants don’t deteriorate the way live ones can (no yellowing leaves, no bugs, no root rot).

-Buy with intention, not impulse.
-Choose plants that work across seasons and styles.
+Choose artificial greenery decoration that work across seasons and styles.
 And when possible, invest in one or two larger, realistic statement pieces rather than many small, generic ones.
 You’ll get more visual impact and versatility.

 planters and accents, styling with artificial plants